A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

-A model used to join these two datasets must be one that is substantively meaningful and interpretable and accounts for within-network conditional dependence among the relations; while making the network size, composition, and dataset effects ignorable to enable generalisable inference.
-We therefore dedicate a significant amount of attention to formulating and justifying each of its elements.
+A model used to join these two datasets must be substantively meaningful and interpretable.
+It must account for within-network conditional dependence among the relations.
+It must make the network size, composition, and dataset effects ignorable to enable generalisable inference.
+And, it must do so without requiring more information than is available in the data.
+We therefore dedicate a great deal of attention to formulating and justifying each of the model's elements.